Want the Kindle Fire Flash Player? Install it now!

 If you play a lot of games directly from your browser, including ones on Facebook, and want to play them on your Kindle Fire you'll need the Flash player.

 Still not sure?
 Well, go to www.YouTube.com and try to watch your favorite video.
-You'll get the following error:
+You'll get this error:

 If you want to watch the video without going to the mobile version of YouTube (see my Kindle Fire Flash Video Support tutorial for details) you'll need two things: